A quiver invariant theoretic approach to Radial Isotropy and Paulsen's Problem for matrix frames: Introduction

+We say that $\F$ is a \emph{matrix frame}\footnote{A matrix frame without any other structure is precisely a frame.
+Indeed, the columns of the matrices of an MF form a frame and, conversely, any frame can be converted into an MF by partitioning the set of frame vectors into subsets of appropriate size.
+It is only after adding additional structure to an MF (e.g. semi-stable MFs, PMFs, RIFs) that the two notions begin to diverge.} (``MF") if

-Now, let $\cc=(c_1, \ldots, c_n) \in \QQ^n_{> 0}$ be an $n$-tuple of positive rational\footnote{The assumption that the weights are positive rational numbers allows to define the integral stability weight $\sigma_{\cc}$ (see equation (\ref{eqn-induced-wt})) which is needed when running the quiver invariant theory machinery.} weights.
-We call $(\F, \cc)$ a weighted MF if the weighted sum $\sum_{i=1}^n c_i X_i \cdot X_i^T$ is positive definite, which is easily seen to be equivalent to $\F$ being an MF since the weights $c_i$ are positive.
+Now let $\cc=(c_1, \ldots, c_n) \in \QQ^n_{> 0}$ be an $n$-tuple of positive rational\footnote{The assumption that the weights are positive rational numbers allows us to define the integral stability weight $\sigma_{\cc}$ (see equation (\ref{eqn-induced-wt})) which we need in order to run the quiver invariant theory machinery.} weights.
+We call $(\F, \cc)$ a \emph{weighted} MF if the the weighted sum $\sum_{i=1}^n c_i X_i X_i^T$ is a positive definite matrix.
+This can be easily seen to be equivalent to $\F$ being an MF since the weights $c_i$ are positive.

 The datum $(\F, \cc)$ is said to be a \emph{semi-stable matrix frame} if $\cc \in K_\F$.
 We point out that there exists a deterministic polynomial time algorithm for checking whether $(\F, \cc)$ is a semi-stable matrix frame (see Remark \ref{semi-stab-MF-polytime} for more details).